MichiMaestre/beginner_tutorials/README.md

 source devel/setup.bash
 rosrun beginner_tutorials talker frequencyvalue
 ```
-frequencyvalue is the only argument of the node.
+frequencyvalue is the only argument of the node and has to be an integer value.
 The terminal should output messages similar to:

 `[ INFO] [1509468152.573652817]: Michi's custom string 315`